 sparkling cider

 .... which we ate by candlelight served on our beautiful wedding china and crystal, after the kids had gone to bed.
 (I love my china.
-It totally makes me smile every time I look at it.... which I get to do every day as it rests in it's lovely cabinet.)
+It totally makes me smile every time I look at it.... which I get to do every day as it rests in it's lovely cabinet.)red potatoes with butter and parsley

 Did I mention the year that Jay gave me this for Valentine's Day?
 (The tea pot that matches our china--Noritake, White Palace--and four cups & saucers)